 Indeed, a landmark study (Rietveld et al., 2013b) uncovered several specific genetic loci tied to educational attainment, using a framework called a genomewide association study (GWAS).
 In this framework, hundreds of thousands (or millions) of regressions are estimated to link each variant to the outcome (education).
 Economists are often discomforted by the use of data mining with no a priori hypotheses.
 Researchers using GWAS approaches attempt to minimize problems with data mining by focusing on estimates with very small p-values (genomewide significant findings) and look to replicate these estimates in a second data source.
 This GWAS study on education should be read closely by economists interested in the integration of genetics into economics to understand how the genetic effects are estimated and get a sense of the auxiliary mechanistic analysis typically done after this discover stage.
 There also have been extensions into other socioeconomic and related domains (Barban et al., 2016; Rietveld et al., 2013a).

 While work using GWAS methods has recently focused on social science outcomes, a key finding is that most genetic discoveries are of very small effects (even smaller than findings for health outcomes).
-Because individual genetic variants have very small effect sizes, in order to incorporate these variants of interest into economic analyses, investigators construct summary measures using hundreds (and often thousands or millions) of estimated links between genetic variants and outcomes, called polygenic scores (PGS).
-For example, a recent PGS for educational attainment can predict 7%–10% of the variation in the outcome out-of-sample, such as in the Health and Retirement Study (HRS) (Okbay et al., 2016a).
-We should expect the power of the PGS to get larger this year (likely to 12%–14%), which could elevate the measure as the single largest predictor of educational attainment, replacing maternal education (i.e., family history).
+Because individual genetic variants have very small effect sizes, in order to incorporate these variants of interest into economic analyses, investigators construct summary measures using hundreds (and often thousands or millions) of estimated links between genetic variants and outcomes, called polygenic scores (PGSs).
+For example, a recent PGS for educational attainment can predict 7%–10% of the variation in the outcome out-of-sample, such as in the Health and Retirement Study (HRS; Okbay et al., 2016a).
+We should expect the power of the PGS to get larger (likely to 12%–14%), which could make the measure the single largest predictor of educational attainment, replacing maternal education (i.e., family history).

 An even smaller body of literature has sought to incorporate molecular genetic measures into structural economic models.
-For example, Biroli (2015) extended a standard health production function model (Grossman, 1972) to allow measured genetic variants to differentially affect both the health production function technology and individual preferences related to the incentives related to health investment faced by individuals.
-Using data from both the Framingham Heart Study and Avon Longitudinal Study of Parents and Children, he found some evidence that genetic variants related to weight (e.g., FTO) change both the production function of body-mass index and the level of healthy investment.
+For example, Biroli (2015) extended a standard health production function model (Grossman, 1972) to allow measured genetic variants to differentially affect both the health production function technology and individual preferences related to the incentives for health investment faced by individuals.
+Using data from both the Framingham Heart Study and Avon Longitudinal Study of Parents and Children, Biroli found some evidence that genetic variants related to weight (e.g., FTO) change both the production function of body mass index and the level of health investment.
 Further work in this direction needs to face the issue that many single genetic variants (FTO is an exception) have very weak effects on outcomes of interest, as discussed previously.
 The use of PGSs, with their lower level of clarity in interpretation, within structural models is an important direction for future research.

 Other key areas include how to pool data from groups of people with different continental ancestries.
-Due to a variety of technical reasons (Conley & Fletcher, 2017), PGS measures created using samples of European ancestry do not predict as well in samples of non-European ancestries.
+For a variety of technical reasons (Conley & Fletcher, 2017), PGS measures created using samples of European ancestry do not predict as well in samples of non-European ancestries.
 Presently, this often has the consequence that much research focuses only on samples of individuals with European ancestry.
-This issue will likely be resolved over time, as larger samples of other populations are collected and new GWAS performed.
-In the meantime, researchers often appeal to the use of a large number of genetic principle components as control variables, even in research that focuses on individual with European ancestry.
+This issue will likely be resolved over time, as larger samples of other populations are collected and new GWAS are performed.
+In the meantime, researchers often appeal to the use of a large number of genetic principal components as control variables, even in research that focuses on individuals with European ancestry.